 All the components are covered under a full one-year warranty.
 The manufacturer will maintain the product and replace any worn part caused by normal use, for free.

 The shaft isn’t adjustable, unlike the Black Decker.
-This weed eater is suitable for use on noise-sensitive properties as they are easy on the ears while maintaining enough cutting speed to power through tough overgrowth.
+This weed eater is suitable for use on noise-sensitive properties as they are easy on the ears while maintaining enough cutting speed to power through the tough overgrowth.

 However, the downside is that the product is not available for shipping in some countries, and so it’s impossible to get if it’s not available in your country.
 The battery capacity is also unimpressive.